phil-opp/blog_os/blog/post/exceptions.md

     }
 }
 ```
 Note that the ranges are _exclusive_ the upper bound.
 The bit indexes are different from the values in the [above table], because the `option` field starts at bit 32.
-Thus the privilege level bits are bits 13 (`=45‑32`) and 14 (`=46‑32`).
+Thus e.g. the privilege level bits are bits 13 (`= 45‑32`) and 14 (`= 46‑32`).

 The `minimal` function creates an `EntryOptions` type with only the “must-be-one” bits set.
-The `new` function, on the other hand, chooses reasonable defaults: It sets the present bit (why would you want to create a non-present entry?) and disables interrupts (normally we don't want that our exception handlers are interrupted).
+The `new` function, on the other hand, chooses reasonable defaults: It sets the present bit (why would you want to create a non-present entry?) and disables interrupts (normally we don't want that our exception handlers can be interrupted).
 By returning the self pointer from the `set_*` methods, we allow easy method chaining such as `options.set_present(true).disable_interrupts(true)`.

 [above table]: {{% relref "#the-interrupt-descriptor-table" %}}